stefandmn/ldap_auth/v0/README.md

-# ldap_auth (custom integration + command_line auth helper)
+# ldap_auth (python_scrips )

-This package is intended for **Home Assistant OS / Green / Supervised / Container** setups that use the built-in **command_line authentication provider**.
+This package is designed for **Home Assistant OS / Green / Supervised / Container** setups that uses the built-in **command_line authentication provider**.

 Home Assistant executes a shell command to validate credentials.
 It passes two environment variables:
 `username` and `password`.
 Access is granted when the command exits with code `0`.

-This custom integration provides:
+This simple integration provides:
-- a stable file location for the helper script: `/config/custom_components/ldap_auth/auth.py`
+- a stable file location for the auth script: `/config/python_scripts/ldap_auth/auth.py` (includes all dependecies)
-- automatic installation of the `ldap3` Python dependency via `manifest.json` (custom integrations must include a `version` key).
+- configuration for the provider and for ldap server directly within `configuration.yaml` - see it below.

 ## Installation

-1. Copy the folder `custom_components/ldap_auth/` into your Home Assistant config directory:
+1. Copy the folder `python_scripts/ldap_auth/` into your Home Assistant config directory:
-   `/config/custom_components/ldap_auth/`
+   `/config/python_scripts/ldap_auth/`

 2. Restart Home Assistant.